Unveiling Markov Heads in Pretrained Language Models for Offline Reinforcement Learning: Related work

-Multiple works are attempting to apply the idea of pre-training to the field of reinforcement learning. \citet{nair2006accelerating,zheng2022online,kostrikov2021offline} focus on the paradigm of pre-training on a single-task offline dataset and fine-tuning in an online environment. \citet{xie2023future} pre-trains DT with reward-free trajectories and the model is fine-tuned with reward-tagged trajectories collected online.
-Meanwhile, pre-training on mixed data from different RL tasks \cite{liu2022masked, xu2022prompting, sun2022smart, carroll2022uni, wu2023masked} can achieve good performance on downstream tasks by fine-tuning or few-shot learning.
-However, the scale of the pre-training dataset in RL cannot be comparable to the scale in NLP.
-To bridge the gap, \citet{reid2022can, shi2024unleashing} point out that initializing DT with pre-trained parameters in NLP, such as GPT2 pre-trained parameters, can surpass randomly initialized DT.
-However, where the benefits of pre-training in a different domain come from is still unclear.
+\yh{A variety of approaches have been proposed to leverage pretraining technique in offline reinforcement learning.} \citet{nair2006accelerating,zheng2022online,kostrikov2021offline} follow the standard pretrain-finetune paradigm, pretraining on a single-task offline dataset followed by fine-tuning in an online environment. \citet{xie2023future} pretrain decision transformers (DTs) using reward-free trajectories, and then fine-tune the model using reward-tagged trajectories collected online.
+Additionally, pretraining on mixed data collected from various RL tasks \cite{liu2022masked, xu2022prompting, sun2022smart, carroll2022uni, wu2023masked} can achieve good performance on downstream tasks through fine-tuning or few-shot learning.

+\xqs{However, the scale of pretraining datasets with trajectory structures in RL domain is not comparable to the scale of text-structured datasets in NLP domain, which limits DTs' ability to thoroughly explore the nature of RL tasks.
+To address this, a pretraining paradigm on language datasets has been proposed; more details can be found in \cref{apx:cross_domain}. \citet{reid2022can, shi2024unleashing} suggest that initializing DTs with pretrained parameters from PLMs, such as those from GPT-2, can overcome this limitation and outperform DTs that are initialized randomly. \citet{yang2024pre, zheng2024decomposed} also utilize text content as pretraining samples, but during the fine-tuning phase, they incorporate the concept of Prompt-DT \cite{xu2022prompting} by using trajectories from the single-task or multi-tasks as prior input information to assist DTs in action prediction.}